Meta-C-FSF/Compound/README.md

 # Experimental Compound

-This is the latest branch of project Compound, you can find the most recent update here.
+This is the latest branch of project Compound, you can find the most recent updates here.

-The updates here are usually unstable, or, not fully tested.
-So, do please use with caution.
+These updates are usually meant to be used with caution.

+And you may issue problems encountered freely.